jobjo/jobjo.github.io/_posts/2017-12-20-lenses-as-modules.md

 end
 {% endhighlight %}

-With `ConstFunctor` at our disposal a function `view` can be accomplished via:
+With `ConstFunctor` at our disposal a function `view` can be accomplished with:

 {% highlight ocaml %}
 let view  (type u)